mongodb/docs-csharp/source/includes/page-templates/update/fields.rst

 update operation, call the corresponding method from the ``Builders.Update`` property.
 The following sections describe these methods in more detail.

-.. tip:: Interactive Lab

-   This page includes a short interactive lab that demonstrates how to modify data by using the ``UpdateManyAsync()`` method.
-You can complete this lab directly in your browser window without installing MongoDB or a code editor.

-   To start the lab, click the :guilabel:`Open Interactive Tutorial` button at the top of the page.
-To expand the lab to a full-screen format, click the full-screen button (:guilabel:`⛶`) in the top-right corner of the lab pane.

 .. include:: /includes/method-overloads.rst

 .. include:: /includes/atlas-sample-data.rst